wdi-sg/workout-tracker/readme.md

 #### Further
+Add a column named `created_at` with data type date and display the date the item was added.
+Look ahead in the gitbook for how to format the date type with `pg` library [https://wdi-sg.github.io/gitbook-2019/04-databases/postgres/sql-working.html](https://wdi-sg.github.io/gitbook-2019/04-databases/postgres/sql-working.html)

+#### Further
 Add a stats functionality to give you an average time / distance of runs for a given period of time.

 ```bash